-This was a joint investigation by our office, the Federal Bureau of Investigation (FBI), and the FDIC OIG and was prosecuted by the U.S. Attorney's Office for the Eastern District of North Carolina.
+This is a joint investigation by our office, the Federal Bureau of Investigation (FBI), and the FDIC OIG and is being prosecuted by the U.S. Attorney's Office for the Eastern District of Louisiana.

-Four Former Senior Executives of Wilmington Trust Convicted by Jury in Federal District Court
+Four Former Senior Executives of Wilmington Trust Sentenced in Federal District Court